Stock market today: Wall Street drifts higher, marking 4th winning week for S&P 500

-NEW YORK (AP) — Stocks are drifting toward a fourth straight winning week on Wall Street Friday, as investors wait for next week's slate of potentially market-moving updates.
+NEW YORK (AP) — Stocks inched higher Friday to close out a listless week for Wall Street, as investors wait for next week’s slate of potentially market-moving updates.

 This week has been relatively quiet for markets, even with the benchmark S&P 500 index gaining enough Thursday to close 20% above its October low, entering a new bull market.
 More fireworks could arrive next week when the U.S. government releases the latest monthly updates on inflation at the consumer and wholesale levels.
 The Federal Reserve will also announce its latest move on interest rates.